THANK YOU FOR SUBSCRIBING

 The Oracle cloud delivers a stack that is 100 percent compatible with the Oracle Cloud but also available on-premises.
 Customers can use it for a number of use cases, including disaster recovery, elastic bursting, dev/test, lift-and-shift workload migration, and a single API and scripting toolkit for DevOps.

-Users can also boot up separate clouds running on Oracle Linux, Red Hat, Windows and other operating systems, Oracle said.
+Users can also boot up separate clouds running on

 The Oracle Cloud Machine uses Intel X5 processors and comes in three versions: v288, v576 and v1080, which provide storage capacities of 2TB, 4TB and 7.5TB respectively.
 It features local solid-state storage, network-attached storage (optional) and 10GB Cisco Systems switching.
 It fits into a data center rack like any standard 19-inch server box.